GMBog/greenfeedr/README.md

                    end_date = "2024-05-25")
 ```

-Finally, the results from our function will be placed in a data frame
+After evaluating the function, the results will be placed into a data
-with the following structure:
+frame with the following structure:

 <table style="font-size: 12px;">
 <thead>